tnkteja/fss16ntadiko/code/9/Readme.md

 dtlz7.20.8|.3, ‘singlePoint’, ‘dominanceRank’, 50, 20)
 dtlz7.40.8|.3, ‘singlePoint’, ‘continuousDominanceLoss’, 50, 80)

 We can after getting the tuned vs untuned GA run againsts 20 baseline populations and get the statistical analysis results.
-We find that either ga and tuned ga are doing equally good or tunedga is performing better than ga.
+We find that either ga and tuned ga are doing equally good or tunedga is performing better than ga on cdomloss parameter.

 ```bash
 rank ,         name ,    med   ,  iqr